cisco/mindmeld/source/blueprints/hr_assistant.rst

    >>> conv = Conversation(nlp=nlp, app_path='hr_assistant')
    >>> conv.say('Tell me about Mia Brown')
-   ['What information would you like to know about Elisa Bramante?', 'Listening...']
+   ['What information would you like to know about Mia Brown?', 'Listening...']
    >>> conv.say("Who is her manager?")
    ["Brandon R. LeBlanc is Mia Brown's manager"]

 If the user goes off track, or presents a query that is out of the scope of the assistant, the app is able to recognize this and prompt the user back to what is supported.
 Below is an example:

    >>> conv.say("Can you give me a million dollars please?")
-   ["Hmmm, I didn't quite understand.
-Would you like to know what you can ask me?", 'Listening...']
+   ["Hmmm, I don't quite understand, you can ask me something like 'What is the average salary for women?'", 'Listening...']
-   >>> conv.say("Maybe.")
-   ['Hmmm, did you mean yes or no?', 'Listening...']
-   >>> conv.say("yes please")
-   ["Great!
-You can ask me about an employee's individual information (eg. Is Ivan married?), some employee statistic (eg. average salary of females) or names of employees according to your criteria (eg. give me a list of all married employees)", 'Now, what would you like to know?', 'Listening...']
    >>> conv.say("What is nan singh's hourly salary?")
    ["Nan Singh's hourly salary is 16.56"]

 Alternatively, enter conversation mode directly from the command-line.